 Powerful floods are extremely damaging, not only killing trout but also disrupting the food supply.
-Rivers which see frequent, and large events are unlikely to contain healthy trout fisheries.
+Rivers that see frequent, and large floods are unlikely to contain healthy trout fisheries.

 Even more damaging than too much rain, is not enough.
 Low flows, even if the river does not completely run dry low flows are still extremely disruptive to a trout’s lifecycle.
 If the water gets too warm a trout stops feeding, if it gets even hotter they die.

-Persistence is key to catching your trophy trout
+8# Persistence is key to catching your trophy trout

 The more you fish, the more time you spend on the river, the more likely you are to catch a trophy trout.
-In many ways fishing is a numbers game.
+In many ways, fishing is a numbers game.
 With more time spent fishing the more honed your skills become, and the more experience you become.

-You will learn where the fish like to feed, where they lay, you would even learn what flies or lures works best.
+You will learn where the fish like to feed, and where they lay, and you would even learn what flies or lures works best.
 Time spent fishing not only gives you more chances to catch a trophy trout, but it also gives you the skills to increase the odds that you actually catch that trout when you spot it.

-Always keep a positive mind, and keep trying.
+Most importantly always keep a positive mind, and keep trying.
 Big trout have to feed, and a hungry trout can be caught.